PatrickHollweck/SRocket/addons/README.md

+# SRocket Addons

-This folder contains all the srocket addons.
-Like validation middleware.
+This folder contains the official SRocket extensions.
+These extension are authored by the SRocket team.